kosmigramma/appleshouter/README.md

 npm start
 ```
 Server should be running under port 5000 by default.
-You should run it under a reverse proxy such as Caddy(recommend) or nginx.
+You should run it under a reverse proxy with HTTPS such as Caddy(recommend) or nginx.

 6. Usage